The Diadone Method

 "I can't believe they put my name on that list!"
 A woman said.

 "Yeah, it's not like you did anything wrong."
 A man chimed in.
-"Okay, so maybe it was kinda your fault but still, it didn't warrant that!"
+"Okay, so maybe it was partly your fault but still, it didn't warrant that!"

 The woman spoke again, "Fuck, how am I supposed to get a job with that on my record?
 And now I find out that Peterson has moved to France!
 I can't afford Big Billy!"